NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/quoFEM/exampleTrussOpenSees/README.rst

    :align: center
    :figclass: align-center

 2. Next select the **FEM** tab from the input panel.
 This will default in the OpenSees FEM engine.
-For the main script copy the path name to TrussSelection.tcl or select choose and navigate to the file.
-For the postprocess script, repeat the same procedure for the postprocess.tcl script.
+For the main script copy the path name to ``TrussSelection.tcl`` or select choose and navigate to the file.
+For the postprocess script, repeat the same procedure for the ``postprocess.tcl`` script.

 .. figure:: figures/trussFEM.png
    :align: center
    :figclass: align-center

-3. Next select the **RV** tab from the input panel.
+3. Next select the **RV** panel from the input panel.
 This should be pre-populated with four random variables with same names as those having ``pset`` in the tcl script.
 For each variable, from the drop down menu change them from having a constant distribution to a normal one and then provide the means and standard deviations specified for the problem.

 .. figure:: figures/trussRV.png
    :align: center